Definition of a phase

 Contours of pressure

-Contours of air concentration
+Contours of the larger-diameter (particle air concentration

-Contours of total oil concentration
+Contours of the smaller-diameter particle air concentration

 See also the following Applications Album entry

 Method (3) treats the two (or more) fluids as a single fluid subject to discontinuities of density, viscosity and composition.